Kerb Descent

 • Cinema.
 You can’t beat watching films on the big screen.

-• Reading.
-I love reading.
-Favourite authors include Jack Higgins, Simon Scarrow, Chris Ryan and Scott Mariani.
+• I love reading.
+My favourite authors include Jack Higgins, Simon Scarrow, Chris Ryan, and Scott Mariani.

 • Drivers who go all the way round mini-roundabouts!